brdbkr/brad-fi/content/notes/gmssl.md

 date: 2021-08-14T22:15:11Z
 ---
 # Installing and using GmSSL on a Kali VM
+## Overview
+After downloading GmSSL from its GitHub repo, we adjust files to properly `make` the binary.
+When GmSSL's dynamic libraries conflict with OpenSSL's, we use `ldd`, `nm`, and `patchelf` to manually change GmSSL's `RUNPATH`, allowing GmSSL and OpenSSL to run independently from one another.

 ## What is GmSSL?
 [GmSSL](https://gmssl.org/) is an [open-source](https://github.com/guanzhi/GmSSL/) utility branched from OpenSSL and designed to support algorithms, hashes, and ciphers deemed suitable and thus mandated by the State Cryptography Administration of China, also referred to within the CCP as the Office of the Central Cryptography Leading Group.
 It is developed and maintained by Peking University's Information Security Laboratory and used by companies such as Baidu, Huawei, and Tencent.
 Development of [GmSSL V3](https://github.com/guanzhi/gmssl-v3-dev) is ongoing.

-## Installation
+## Installation and configuration
+These directions should work on most unix systems; I used Kali Linux 5.10.0.
 Right off the bat, installation was tricky:

 ```
 $ curl -LO "https://github.com/guanzhi/GmSSL/archive/master.zip"